• Students Studying Abroad

 You might be eligible for a study abroad advance.
-Speak with a financial aid officer about the qualifications and process for obtaining an advance.
+Speak with Mike Ross or Taryn Hendershot about the qualifications and process for obtaining an advance.
 (Your financial aid package must be completed, including any departmental scholarships, before you may qualify.)

 - For U-M programs: With some exceptions, your current financial aid (except Work-Study) can be used for study abroad.
 This includes grants, scholarships and loans (federal and private).
 The exceptions are some tuition-specific scholarships (such as the Kalamazoo Promise or DCTAG).
 Call us to discuss your individual situation.

-For Non-UM programs: Only your federal aid (Pell Grant, SEOG, Perkins Loan and Direct Loans) and private loans can be used for study abroad.
+For Non-UM programs: Only federal aid (Pell Grant, SEOG, Perkins Loan and Direct Loans) and private loans can be used for study abroad.
 Work-Study, Michigan Grants and M-Pact cannot be used for study abroad with a non-UM program.
-If you have an institutional (U-M) grant or scholarship and you choose a non-UM program, your scholarship will be canceled for the term abroad; when you return, you must transfer your credits back to have your scholarship reinstated.
+If you have an institutional (U-M) grant or scholarship and you choose a non-UM program, your scholarship or grant will be canceled for the term abroad; when you return, you must transfer your credits back to have your scholarship reinstated.
 Check with individual schools and colleges for terms and conditions of department scholarships.
 (For Spring/Summer, you will only qualify for federal loans.)

 You may be interested in applying for a supplemental loan.
 Please visit the Comparing Supplemental Loans page for information about supplemental loans.

 Yes.
 Students may receive department scholarships or use federal or private loans, if eligible.
 Students will need to complete the Winter Study Abroad Financial Aid Request form.
 Students will still need to submit an additional request to increase their loans for these programs.